This is a short historic timeline of how the Cape Town Caledonian Pipe Band started and where we are today:

 1924 – The Beginning of the Road

-The Cape Town Caledonian Society Pipe Band was formed in 1924 and wore the MacKenzie tartan.
+The Cape Town Caledonian Society Pipe Band was formed in 1924 wearing the MacKenzie tartan.
 At the same time, in 1924 a Sir Mackie Bart of Glenreasdell, Scotland (engravings on the chanter stock ferrule

 ), presented the Pipe Band with a number of sets of Henderson bagpipes (quantity unknown), of which four are still in the band’s possession today, and two of those sets are currently being played in the band

 1939 – Outbreak of World War II

 At the outbreak of the Second World War the band was dismembered because members of the band enlisted in the Armed Forces.
 Once peace had been declared the Pipe Band was reformed 1946.

 1949 – New Beginning

-In 1949 the word ‘Society’ was dropped from the band name, and so become the Cape Town Caledonian Pipe Band.
+In 1949 the word ‘Society’ was dropped from the band name, and so became the Cape Town Caledonian Pipe Band.
 The reason for this was that the band no longer was under the financial control of the Society

 On the 20th of June 1949, His Worship the Mayor of Cape Town.
 Councilor H.E.
 Gearing presented a Mace to the band to commemorate the City’s official adoption of the Cape Town Caledonian Pipe Band.